pheobeayo/Greenearns-Version2/README.md

 - Listing Functionality:

-    - Sellers: Sellers can list recyclable materials/products, including images, description of the recyclable product - type of recyclable material, quantity, prices per unit of measure (e.g. gram) in MTRG, and location.
+    - Sellers: Sellers can list recyclable materials/products, including images, description of the recyclable product - type of recyclable material, quantity, prices per unit of measure (e.g. gram) in tCORE, and location.

     - Sellers get rewarded with a GRP (10GRP) upon successful product listing.